Ebba Andersson (cross-country skier)

-Ebba Kristina Andersson (born 10 July 1997) is a Swedish cross-country skier who represents the club Piteå Elit.
+Ebba Kristina Andersson (born 10 July 1997) is a Swedish cross-country skier.
+She has by 2023 three World Championships gold medals.
+On 22 January 2024, she was awarded the Jerring Award for her 2023 performances.

+Personal life

+Andersson was born in Delsbo on 10 July 1997.

+Cross-Country skiing

-Andersson competed at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.
+Andersson first international championship at a senior level was at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.
+At these world championships she won a silver medal in the 4x5km relay, with the Swedish relay team.

 In the 2018 Olympics Andersson finished fourth in the skiathlon, 0.8 seconds behind bronze medalist Krista Pärmäkoski.
+She placed 13th in the 10 km individual, 13th in the 30 km mass start, and won a silver medal in the relay with the Swedish team.

+At the FIS Nordic World Ski Championships 2019 in Seefeld, she won her first world championships gold medal, winning the 4 × 5 km relay as a member of the Swedish team.

 Running

 Andersson has also competed in running at international junior level.
 During the 2015 European Championships in Eskilstuna she ended up 6th at 3 000 metres with the time 9.29,98.
 As a track and field athlete, she competed for Sollefteå GIF Friidrott.

 Roller skiing

 On 23 August 2019 she won a 7.5 kilometres roller skiing competition (without any shooting moments) in Sollefteå where cross-country skiers and biathletes competed against each other.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).